TritonDataCenter/rfd/rfd/0003/README.md

-Execution of the reboot plan consists of the creation of the plan, queuing of the different servers to reboot at the provided concurrency, and the verification of the server reboot, either through CNAPI for servers not hosting core SDC components, or through a manatee instance for servers hosting core components.
+Execution of the reboot plan consists of the creation of the plan, queuing of the different servers to reboot at the provided concurrency, and the verification of the server reboot, either through CNAPI for servers not hosting core Triton components, or through a manatee instance for servers hosting core components.

 ### Creation, modification and retrieval of the reboot plan information: